ap-automation

 What is Accounts Payable Automation (AP Automation)?

 AP automation is the process of systematically delegating routine AP operations to algorithm-driven automation software.
 AP can be automated partially or completely, with multiple configurations available to fit requirements.
-Some of the major operations software can address in AP include:
+Some of the major operations software that can be addressed in AP include:

 • Invoice Reception